-- 1. Grade Point Average
+- Grade Point Average

 - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission

-- Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation
+- 2. Master of Science in Nursing degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation

-- 3. Current California Registered Nursing (RN) license
+- 3. Active California Registered Nursing (RN) license

 - 4. Three Recommendations completed on forms provided

 - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
 Family members and friends may not complete recommendations.

-- 5. Professional resume that includes current clinical practice with a minimum of two (2) years' work experience as RN
+- Professional resume that includes current clinical practice with a minimum of two (2) years' work experience as RN

-- 6. A Comprehensive essay of no more than 1000 words that includes the following elements:
+- 6. A Comprehensive essay of no more than 1000 words in APA 7th edition that includes the following elements:

 - Purpose for entering the program

-- Significant events and influences that have affected your approach to life
+- O Significant events and influences that have affected your approach to life

 - Long-term professional goals

 - o Reasons for choosing to study at California Baptist University

-- o Essay must be submitted in APA format
+- Essay must be submitted in APA format

 - 7. Successful Interview with the College of Nursing

 - 8. Prerequisites must be completed recently

 - Advanced Pathophysiology

 - Advanced Pharmacology

-- Advanced Physical Assessment
+- o Advanced Physical Assessment

 - 9. Clearances:

 - o CPR Certification

-- Background Check Clearance
+- o Background Check Clearance

 - Health Clearance

 - Drug Testing

 - o Proof of Health Insurance

 - Proof of Motor Vehicle Insurance

+- 10. Students are expected to work as a registered nurse during the program to gain clinical experience.